ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 #### Step 5

-We want to prevent Grails to take over URL mapping.
+We need to prevent Grails to take over URL mapping.
 Open `UrlMappings.groovy` and make sure the URL mapping is empty.

 ```java
 class UrlMappings {